sfeir-open-source/sfeir-school-theme/README.md

 ### Create content for the restitution only

-With this theme you can easily create content that is different between, what you will play on stage and what you will give to your attendees without a complete rewrite of your slides.
-This configuration is a pair between a key specified in your index.html and a key present in your slides.
+With this configuration option you can easily create content that is different between, what you will play on stage and what you will give to your attendees without a complete rewrite of your slides.
+This configuration is a pair between a key specified in your index.html or URL parameters and a key present in your slides.

 **Index.html Configuration**